Undergraduate Research Scholar Distinction

-If you are graduating in Spring 2021 or Fall 2021, please standby for applications to open closer to your graduation date.
+If you are graduating in Fall 2021, please standby for applications to open closer to your graduation date.

 To apply for an Undergraduate Research Scholar distinction at graduation, you must:

 - Complete, at minimum, two semesters of undergraduate research (totaling no less than 120 hours of research or approx. 4-5 hours of research per week, per semester).
 Please note, that senior capstone or senior design might not be considered an adequate fulfillment of this requirement.
 Please view the FAQ for more information.

 - Disseminate your research to the public (at a conference, symposium, via a journal, or through some other poster presentation).

 - Obtain a recommendation from a Mines faculty research mentor.